SalishSeaCast/docs/results_server/nowcast-green.rst

 21-Mar-2016  Linked biology solar radiation to physical heating

 26-Apr-2016  In restart file of 25apr made Oxygen <= 180

+03-May-2016  Reset Oxygen <=180 and Nitrate <= 30.45

+12-May-2016  Reset Oxygen and Nitrate

+31-May-2016  changed trb->trn in p4zsbc for rivers |br|
+             when value not specified

+03-Jun-2016  ran as nowcast on orcinus

+04-Jun-2016  started running as nowcast on Salish
 ===========  ===================================================  ==============  ==================

 .. _e927e26ebe34: https://bitbucket.org/salishsea/ss-run-sets/commits/e927e26ebe34